ricardodpcosta/ricardodpcosta.github.io/research/incompressible.md

 The numerical solution of the **Navier–Stokes equations** is a cornerstone problem in computational fluid dynamics, enabling the simulation of countless engineering applications.
 In addition to the **momentum balance equation**, the system requires a **mass conservation equation** tailored to the flow regime.
 For incompressible flows, the **incompressibility constraint** (div–grad duality) enforces that the net mass rate of change vanishes within any control volume.
 Although conceptually straightforward, this constraint poses major challenges for the design of accurate, robust, and stable discretisations, particularly in the high-order context.

+Several stabilisation techniques have been developed in the context of first- and second-order methods, such as **staggered mesh** discretisations or the classical **Rhie–Chow interpolation** on collocated meshes for pressure–velocity coupling.
+These approaches, however, do not easily extend to high-order convergence, especially on unstructured meshes.

 <p style="margin-bottom:1cm;"></p>

 <div class="row">